About the deba type knife

 The finish is kurouchi (black) with a lacquer coating — this helps protect the steel and should not be polished off.
 The edge, unlike traditional single-bevel Japanese knives, is a 50-50 double-edge making it much easier to keep sharp using some commonly available sharpening systems – get the best all rounder here.
 Moritaka grinds the edge to a very acute angle – about 10 degrees (5 degrees per side!).
 The blue steel blade is forged to a stainless steel tang, which is then inserted into a beautiful cherrywood handle.
 The cherrywood will outlast lighter magnolia wood usually used on Japanese knives.
 And the forging to a stainless tang means no rusting from the inside causing the handle to come loose (a problem with traditional Japanese knives).

 Aogami Super Steel along with Aogami #2 are selected because of their extra durability and longer edge retention.
 The super durable handle is made out of seasoned Cherrywood.
 The important thing about Moritaka knives is the fact that the carbon blade is forged to a stainless tang, which means that any moisture will not result in premature pitting or damage to the handle.
-This new design and patented solution ensure both longevity and hygiene of the knives.The blade is made of Aogami #2 Blue Steel which is Rockwell hardness of HRC61-63, one of the purest carbon steels available for knife making, and will take and hold an unbelievably sharp edge.
-Aogami #2 steel is made by adding chromium and tungsten to Shirogami (White steel, the purest of the carbon steels), which makes the material more durable and provides corrosion resistance and is mostly used for making high-grade kitchen knives and outdoor knives.
-Its HRC is approximately 60.
+This new design and patented solution ensure both longevity and hygiene of the knives.The blade is made of Aogami Super which is Rockwell hardness of HRC64-65, one of the purest carbon steels available for knife making, and will take and hold an unbelievably sharp edge.

 Please note, that each knife has slightly different appearance and size because the blade is hand-crafted and the handle is natural wood.